What Selfies Are Doing to Self-Esteem

 Thanks to social media, that time alone in your head that most adults grew up with has been eroded.
 Any spare moment she has, a young woman now might easily open up Instagram or Snapchat, which means that she starts playing the comparison game.

-Even if the pictures a girl posts on social media get plenty of likes, she might still feel insecure— especially if she’s an adolescent who is already feeling insecure and trying to make herself feel better, Dr. Hamlet notes.
+Even if the pictures a girl posts on social media get plenty of likes, she might still feel insecure — especially if she’s an adolescent who is already feeling insecure and trying to make herself feel better, Dr. Hamlet notes.
 That’s because humans tend to be very “mood consistent,” she says.
 “It can feel icky to do something on the outside that is inconsistent with how we feel on the inside.”
 That’s why if you’re feeling sad, you might be more likely to want to listen to sad music instead of watch a comedy.
 And in the same way, if you are feeling judgmental and negative about yourself, it generally takes more than a good selfie to pull yourself out of that trap.

 Mental health consequences

 While social media might not be causing a mental health disorder, it can pull some kids closer into a diagnosable range if they are already struggling.
 “If you’re depressed or anxious, you’re probably going to be comparing yourself to others more, or devaluing yourself more,” explains Dr. Hamlet.
 “Maybe you’ll be striving even harder to try and ‘catch up,’ which is basically an impossible feat.”
+For some teens the focus on appearance and perfectionism may contribute to an eating disorder.

 The problem of selfies has even attracted the attention of various professional journals for plastic surgeons, which have been posting articles about increasing requests for plastic surgery coming from young people.
 A poll from the American Academy of Facial Plastic and Reconstructive Surgeons found that 42% of surgeons were asked to perform procedures for improved selfies and pictures on social media platforms.
 The journal Plastic and Reconstructive Surgery published an article called “When Is Teenage Plastic Surgery Versus Cosmetic Surgery Okay?” exploring the safety and ethical considerations of performing different procedures and providing “cosmetic medication” like Botox and fillers to adolescent clients.